yuh2k/Disaster-misinformation-and-its-correction-on-social-media/README.md

-<center>Figure a to Figure b are corresponding to Community 1 to Community 10 in misinformation dissemination network</center>
+<center>Figure a to Figure j are corresponding to Community 1 to Community 10 in misinformation dissemination network</center>